gjrich/buzzline-04-gjrich/README.md

 Make sure to run the consumer before the producer for a clean session each time!
 This ensures the consumer does not miss any messages posted by the producer, and the consumer is designed to purge the contents of buzz_letters.json so your letter distribution reflects only those messages that have been posted since you started the consumer/producer.

+Prereq: Zookeeper and Kafka must be installed, configured, and active.
+See further down in the referential instructions if necessary.

 This will take two terminals: